DNKonanov/GCB/README.md

 ### Add data

-Most easy way to add dataset is `full_comtainer.py` script
+The easiest way to add dataset is `full_comtainer.py` script

 Just type: